bitcoin-sv/bsv-skills-center/guides/sdks/py/examples/EXAMPLE_COMPLEX_TX.md

 Once you've defined your inputs and outputs, and once your change has been computed, the next step is to sign your transaction.
 There are a few things you should note when signing:

 * Only inputs with an unlocking template will be signed.
 If you provided an unlocking script yourself, the library assumes the signatures are already in place.
-* If you change the inputs or outputs after signing, certain signatures will need to be re-computd, depending on the SIGHASH flags used.
+* If you change the inputs or outputs after signing, certain signatures will need to be re-computed, depending on the SIGHASH flags used.
 * If your templates support it, you can produce partial signatures before serializing and sending to other parties.
 This is especially useful for multi-signature use-cases.

 With these considerations in mind, we can now sign our transaction.
 The `RPuzzle` unlocking templates we configured earlier will be used in this process.